A Policy Gradient Primal-Dual Algorithm for Constrained MDPs with Uniform PAC Guarantees

 \looseness=-1

-\looseness=-1 We provide an affirmative response by proposing a novel policy gradient primal-dual algorithm for online CMDPs with a uniform probably approximate correctness (Uniform-PAC) guarantee \citep{dann2017unifying}, called \textbf{U}niform-PAC \textbf{Opt}imistic \textbf{R}egularized \textbf{P}olicy \textbf{G}radient \textbf{P}rimal-\textbf{D}ual (\proposal).
+\looseness=-1 We provide an affirmative response by proposing a novel policy gradient PD algorithm for online CMDPs with a uniform probably approximate correctness (Uniform-PAC) guarantee \citep{dann2017unifying}, called \textbf{U}niform-PAC \textbf{Opt}imistic \textbf{R}egularized \textbf{P}olicy \textbf{G}radient \textbf{P}rimal-\textbf{D}ual (\proposal).
 Uniform-PAC, a stronger performance metric than sublinear regret and $(\varepsilon, \delta)$-PAC, ensures not only convergence to optimal policies but also sublinear regret and polynomial sample complexity for any target accuracy.
 Notably, \proposal is the first-ever online CMDP algorithm with Uniform-PAC guarantees for both LP and PD approaches.
 Furthermore, \proposal ensures strong regret guarantees whereas most of the existing PD algorithms \citep{efroni2020exploration,ding2021provably,liu2021learning,wei2021provably} provide weaker guarantees as relying on the \emph{error cancellation} technique (see \cref{remark:performance measure} in \cref{sec:other performance measure} for details).
 The very recent \citet{muller2024truly} provides a PD algorithm with a strong regret guarantee but they cannot be Uniform-PAC due to their bonus design (see \cref{subsec:classical-primal-dual}). \cref{tb:algortihm-comparisons} compares the theoretical guarantees of online CMDP algorithms.

 \looseness=-1 Finally, we empirically demonstrate the effectiveness of the three techniques through an ablation study on a simple CMDP.
-Our results illustrate that \proposal converges to optimal policies, while other algorithms lacking any of the techniques fail to converge or even exhibit oscillatory behaviors.
+Our results illustrate that \proposal converges to optimal policies, while other baseline algorithms fail to converge or even exhibit oscillatory behaviors.